sridharankaliyamoorthy/sridharankaliyamoorthy/README.md

 Build an open-source data infrastructure for Nadační fond Eduzměna to scale educational equity interventions across 5,000+ schools in the Czech Republic.
 Required handling exponential multidimensional data and making proven education interventions scalable.

 #### Our Solution
-- Beautifully simple, real-world solution with Python as core tech
+- Built with Python as core tech for manageability and scalability
-- Focused on scalability, reliability, and practical implementation
+- Focused on real-world production, reliability, and open-source best practices
-- Open source, easy to manage, and verified by a jury for production use
+- Solution praised for practical implementation and ready-to-run nature by the jury

 #### Impact and Next Steps
-Our team was selected to advance to the global finals, among 12 global teams, at the Digital Stakeholder Forum in Brussels 2026.
-Eduzměna will keep developing this with TeamAOS as we compete internationally.
+Our team advances to the global finals, among 12 global teams, at the Digital Stakeholder Forum in Brussels 2026.
+Eduzměna will further develop this with TeamAOS as we compete internationally.

-**Core Technologies:** Python • Data Infrastructure • Open Source • Educational Tech • Scalable Systems
-👉 [View on LinkedIn (public post & photo)](https://www.linkedin.com/posts/petra-meli%C5%A1ka-44888b2b_digieduhack-edtech-prague-activity-7395150758519742465-TTKq/)
+**Core Technologies:** Python • Data Infrastructure • Open Source • Educational Tech • Scalable Systems 👉 [View on LinkedIn (public post & photo)](https://www.linkedin.com/posts/petra-meli%C5%A1ka-44888b2b_digieduhack-edtech-prague-activity-7395150758519742465-TTKq/)

 ---